celestiaorg/celestia-app-fibre/x/fibre/BEGINBLOCK_IMPLEMENTATION.md

 - `GetWithdrawalsByAvailableIterator(ctx, upToTime)` - Returns an iterator for all withdrawals available up to the given time
 - `ParseWithdrawalsByAvailableKey(key)` - Parses the availability timestamp and signer from a key

+#### Design Choice

-**Design Choice**: Both `SetWithdrawal` and `DeleteWithdrawal` use the `AvailableTimestamp` field from the `Withdrawal` struct itself.
+Both `SetWithdrawal` and `DeleteWithdrawal` use the `AvailableTimestamp` field from the `Withdrawal` struct itself.
 This makes the API clean and eliminates the possibility of using the wrong timestamp - the withdrawal is self-contained and carries its own availability time.

 ### 3. Updated Withdrawal Request (`x/fibre/keeper/msg_server.go`)

 Modified `RequestWithdrawal` message handler to:

 1. Compute `availableAt` from current `WithdrawalDelay` parameter
 2. Create `Withdrawal` struct with both `RequestedTimestamp` and `AvailableTimestamp` set
 3. Call `SetWithdrawal(ctx, withdrawal)` which stores to both indexes atomically

 The single `SetWithdrawal` call ensures atomicity - both indexes are updated together, preventing inconsistencies:

 - Primary: `withdrawals_by_signer/{signer}/{requested_timestamp}` → Full `Withdrawal` struct (for user queries)
 - Secondary: `withdrawals_by_available/{available_timestamp}/{signer}` → Full `Withdrawal` struct (for BeginBlocker processing)